bradbowes/tiger/readme.md

 - semicolon may optionally appear at the end of any expression.
 - variable declarations: `var` keyword not used, format is `<id>`[`: <type>`]` = <exp>` (uses `=` instead of `:=`).
 - function declarations: `function` keyword not used. format is `<id>(`[`<id>: <type> `{`, <id>: <type>`}]`) = <exp>`.
-- strings are VB style (for now).
-Strings can include linebreaks and span multiple lines.
+- strings can include linebreaks and span multiple lines.
+- string escape \^c (control character) not implemented.
 - no nested comments
 - type aliases are not implemented.
 - `break` expression is not implemented.